qurikuduo/tracerouteTest/README.md

 # tracerouteTest
-This is a traceroute GUI tool for windows users which using Microsoft C#.
+This is a traceroute GUI tool for windows users using Microsoft C#.